humphreygaming/survivcustomsoundsandtextures/README.md

-# Surviv.io Custom Sounds & Textures [Resource Pack]
+# Surviv.io Custom Sounds [Resource Pack]

 ## Installation
 How to install:

-1. Navigate towards releases and download the latest zip file, or use the archives
+1. Navigate towards releases and download the latest zip file
 2. Place it in a **usable** directory and remember that directory
 3. Open chrome://extensions/
 4. To install, either: